AdityaMalik7/bookstoreapi/README.md

   for example: /api/books/1

 ## POST
--POST: in postman change the request to post for creating the data
+- POST: in postman change the request to post for creating the data
 - POST : "/api/books"
   now to post the data  use postman , and there you can put the data in object format.
 - Sample body: